podestplatz/FreeCAD-blog/posts/dev-logs/index.rst

   :format: html

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**July 16th:** I finished the SnapshotBar I was talking about yesterday.
+Till now it just shows a maximum of three snapshots.
+The way I implemented it is a bit hacky because I didn't find a suitable way to just display labels, that contain a pixmap, inside of a list view.
+So I am just using the `Qt.DecorationRole` to display the icons of the list elements, and nothing else.
+To check it out see `commit 0938ac0`_.

+In the second "major" commit today I implemented word-wrapping for the comment text.
+For this I integrated the `width` of the widget into the associated delegate class (`CommentDelegate`), I couldn't find any other way to access, reliably, the current width of the widget, which serves as base for the wrapping calculation.
+This is still in development and is buggy.
+For example: the list items do not properly resize when the width of the window decreases and the comments are wrapped.
+But on the upside: the bug with the wrongly placed `Delete` button was fixed during developing the comment wrapping.
+All of this is contained in `commit d20a3a9`_.

 **July 15th:** Today I mostly worked offline, and only published one commit.
 The `commit 3642e47`_ adds the feature that the color of a comment is blue if it